nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #dialogue
 - #action

-Griffin leaned against the doorframe, watching the rain streak down the cracked window.
+- **Content**: Griffin leaned against the doorframe, watching the rain streak down the cracked window.
 “We’re going to need water for the packs before we leave,” he said, breaking the quiet.
 “I’ll see if I can rig something up to catch this rain.”

-**Notes:** Introduces a survival necessity and Griffin’s proactive approach to problem-solving.
+- **Notes**: Introduces a survival necessity and Griffin’s proactive approach to problem-solving.

 ## P3

 - **Tags**:
 - #survival
 - #dialogue
-- #groupdynamics

-Sari glanced up from the corner where she’d been inventorying their supplies.
+- **Content**: Sari glanced up from the corner where she’d been inventorying their supplies.
 “And food.
 There’s not much left, unless we count that tin of questionable mystery meat.”
 Her tone was light, but there was an edge to her words that betrayed her concern.

-**Notes:** Highlights the group’s dwindling resources and Sari’s pragmatic mindset.
+- **Notes**: Highlights the group’s dwindling resources and Sari’s pragmatic mindset.

 ## P4

 - **Tags**:
 - #reflection
-- #tension
-- #mystery

-“We should have planned better,” Talon muttered, still focused on the journal.
+- **Content**: “We should have planned better,” Talon muttered, still focused on the journal.
 The symbols and fragmented notes spoke of something ancient and dangerous—a burden Dominic had clearly failed to carry.

-**Notes:** Reinforces the mysterious and foreboding nature of the journal while hinting at its importance.
+- **Notes**: Reinforces the mysterious and foreboding nature of the journal while hinting at its importance.

 ## P5